TsembA/m7-Docker-Project/README.md

 - **Use `.dockerignore`**
   Use a `.dockerignore` file to **exclude unnecessary files** (e.g., `node_modules`, build folders, and local environment files) from being copied into the Docker image.
 This reduces image size and improves build performance.

-#### ⭐ **Why Follow These Best Practices?**
-By using Docker and adhering to these best practices, you ensure your applications will:
-- **Run consistently** across all environments (development, testing, production).
-- **Streamline deployment and scaling**, allowing for faster updates and easier management.

 ---